-These movements must be driven from the leading cab.
+You must make these movements from the leading cab.
 The movement must not be propelled.

-12.2 Electric train entering or leaving an isolated section

-person authorising movement
+12.2 Electric or multi-mode train entering or leaving an isolated section person authorising movement

 Before authorising the movement of a train that has collector shoes to enter or leave an isolated section, you must get confirmation from the driver that all collector shoes are secured in the raised position clear of the conductor rail.